ukrmaxim/askme/README.md

-# README
+# AskMe

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A social network app in which it is possible to register, ask questions to users and answer questions.
+Anonymous questions are also available.

+The user can customize his profile: change the background color, choose an avatar, change the password.
+Security from spam and bots is provided by the recaptcha v.3 To simplify the work of users with the application, a hashtag service is used.

-* Ruby version
+* Ruby and Ruby on Rails version:

-* System dependencies
+  Ruby 3.0.0
+  Rails  6.1.3

-* Configuration
+* Deploy app

 * Database creation

-* Database initialization

-* How to run the test suite
+* How to run app

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...